USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 USC Stats and Trends

-- USC has two wins against the spread in four games this year.
+- USC has two wins against the spread in four games this season.

-- The Trojans have covered the spread twice this season when favored by 7 points or more (in four chances).

 - USC's games this year have hit the over on two of four set point totals (50%).

-- USC is 2-2 against the spread and 2-2 overall in games when it puts up more than 20.5 points.
+- USC is 2-2 against the spread and 2-2 overall in games when it records more than 20.5 points.

-- The Trojans have turned the ball over nine times this season, seven more turnovers than the Buffaloes have forced (2).
+- This year, the Trojans have turned the ball over nine times, seven more than the Buffaloes' takeaways (2).

 - Find the latest spread and moneyline odds for USC at SISportsbook.